 };

-In other words, the correct approach is to repeat the part of the case
+In other words, we should repeat the part of the case

-in the necessary reducers, and not to try to get the missing parts of the state.
+in the necessary reducers rather than try to get the missing parts of the state.

 The Hexlet support team or other students will answer you.